Farah Pahlavi: Life in exile

-After the Shah's death, the exiled Shahbanu remained in Egypt for nearly two years.
+After the Shah's death, Farah spent two years in Egypt, where President Anwar Sadat allowed her and the children to stay in the Koubbeh Palace.
 She was the regent in pretence from 27 July to 31 October 1980.
-President Anwar Sadat gave her and her family use of Koubbeh Palace in Cairo.
-A few months after President Sadat's assassination in October 1981, the Shahbanu and her family left Egypt.
+A few months after President Sadat's assassination in October 1981, Farah and her family left Egypt.
 President Ronald Reagan informed her that she was welcome in the United States.

-She first settled in Williamstown, Massachusetts, but later bought a home in Greenwich, Connecticut.
-After the death of her daughter Princess Leila in 2001, she purchased a smaller home in Potomac, Maryland, near Washington, D.C., to be closer to her son and grandchildren.
-Farah now divides her time between Washington, D.C., and Paris.
-She also makes an annual July visit to the late Shah's mausoleum at Cairo's al-Rifa'i Mosque.
+Farah first settled in Williamstown, Massachusetts, and later bought a home in Greenwich, Connecticut.
+After the death of her daughter Princess Leila in 2001, she purchased a smaller home in Potomac, Maryland, near Washington, D.C. to be closer to her son and grandchildren.
+Farah divides her time between Washington, D.C. and Paris and makes an annual July visit to Mohammad Reza Shah's mausoleum at Cairo's al-Rifa'i Mosque.

+In several TV interviews in French and English, Farah Pahlavi has repeatedly spoken about her time as Empress of Iran, the Shah, her children, the Iranian Revolution and her life in exile today.
+In doing so, she does not spare her own mistakes, omissions and misjudgments.
-Farah attended the 11 June 2004 funeral of President Ronald Reagan, the 40th President of the United States, in Washington, D.C.

-Farah supports charities, including the Annual Alzheimer Gala IFRAD (International Fund Raising for Alzheimer Disease) held in Paris.
+Farah attended the funeral of former U.S. president Ronald Reagan 2004 in Washington, D.C.
+She supports charities, including the International Fund Raising for Alzheimer Disease gala in Paris.

-Farah Pahlavi continues to appear at certain international royal events, such as the 2004 wedding of Crown Prince Frederik of Denmark, the 2010 wedding of Prince Nikolaos of Greece and Denmark, the 2011 wedding of Albert II, Prince of Monaco and the 2016 wedding of Crown Prince Leka II of Albania.
+Farah continues to appear at certain international royal events such as the 2004 wedding of Crown Prince Frederik of Denmark, the 2010 wedding of Prince Nikolaos of Greece and Denmark, the 2011 wedding of Albert II, Prince of Monaco, the 2016 wedding of Prince Leka of Albania, the 2023 funeral of Constantine II of Greece, and the 2023 wedding of Crown Prince Hussein of Jordan.

-Grandchildren

-Farah Pahlavi currently has three grandchildren (granddaughters) through her son Reza Pahlavi, Crown Prince of Iran and his wife Yasmine.